akaver/docker-pytorch/README.md

 ## Singularity

 HPC does not support docker - docker containers have root level access to system, thus many security problems.
-Singularity supports docker images and runs in userspace.
+Singularity supports docker images and runs them in userspace.
 Singularity has many weird quirks and differences compared to the docker:
-* to persist data, mounted directories have to be precreated in image (currently  in this image: /data for datasets and results and /opt/project for python files).
+* to persist data, mounted directories have to be precreated in image (currently  in this image: /data for datasets and results and /project for python files).
 * WORKDIR is not supported - execution starts from default home directory mountpoint.

 Look into singularity directory for some of my examples.
 Scripts folder contains testing run scripts for linux and osx.

 ## Docker

-Docker container settings in PyCharm
+Docker container settings in my personal PyCharm
---entrypoint -v /home/akaver/!Dev/speechbrain:/opt/project -v /mnt/ml-stuff2:/data --rm --gpus all
+--entrypoint -v /home/akaver/!Dev/speechbrain:/project -v /mnt/ml-stuff2:/data --rm --gpus all